dometdemont/DO288-apps/nodejs-helloworld/README.md

   .
 Image: jenkins-2-centos7
   . tag:latest
 - grafana default admin password is the name of the instance.
-- redis default admin password is the name of the instance.

 IndirectServices supported types: jenkins,elasticsearch,telegraf,prometheus-alertmanager,prometheus,kube-state-metrics,pushgateway,grafana